As we enter the season of fluctuating temps, pollen deluge and biting insects, I entreat you to think of our old friend Peppermint.

 As An Allergy Aid

-A common folk remedies for seasonal illnesses consist of very hot peppermint tea taken frequently.
-The reason is that peppermint helps opens the pores, supporting the body during a fever.
+A common folk remedies for seasonal illnesses consist of very hot Peppermint tea taken frequently.
+The reason is that Peppermint helps opens the pores, supporting the body when the body temperature increases.
 The high essential oil content also helps to thin mucous and ease spasms in the respiratory tract — both useful properties in quieting an irritating cough.

 WishGarden Herbs' formulas containing Peppermint:

-Calm-a-Tum Morning Sickness, Cold Seasons for Kids, Cold Seasons For Pregnancy, Colic Ease For Infants, Deep Stress Adrenal Rescue!, Gum Strengthener Oral Health Aid, Digestive Rescue GI Normalizer, and Digestive Rescue for Kids
+Morning Sickness Nausea Relief, Cold Seasons for Kids, Congestion Rescue Immune Support for Pregnancy, Colic Ease For Infants, Deep Stress Adrenal Rescue with Ashwagandha, Gum Strengthener Oral Health Aid, Digestive Rescue GI Normalizer, and Digestive Rescue for Kids

 Writer Danielle Charles Davies has a BSc in Herbal Science from Bastyr University and in addition completed two years of clinical training at the Vermont Center for Integrative Herbalism.
 She has a Masters Degree in Writing and has written for the the American Herbalists Guild and has also served as a food columnist.
 Her musings, and recipes, can be found at her blog, Teacup Chronicles.